 When looking for ideas of what to do in Kas, we suggest you drive around an hour and a half away from Kas; there, you will find Xanthos, extensive ruins dating back to ancient Lycia.
 Xanthos is a UNESCO World Heritage site and must be seen and believed in.
 You will feel like you are walking amongst echoes from history, and it’s a must-visit for anyone in the region.

 It’s effortless to get to Xanthos.
 There are many excursions during the summer season, which you can easily buy a ticket for from any of the street excursion offices, or you can take the local bus from the otogar, they regularly leave throughout the day.

 Take A Day Trip To Greece

 There are several Greek islands close to the southern coast of Turkey, and when visiting Kas on holiday, you can take a day trip over to the island of Meis.
 The boat will take no more than half an hour, and you’ll get to see something totally different during your stay.

 Meis is quiet, chilled out, and a great place to go and walk around the cobbled streets and check out the colorful houses.
 It’s also a fantastic spot for authentic restaurants and seafood, particularly octopus!
 If you have time, take a small boat trip out to the Blue Cave, which will give you memories you’ll never forget.

 If you choose to head over to Meis for the day, remember that you will need to book at least a day or two before, and you’ll need your passport as you’re officially leaving Turkey.
-You should also check any COVID rules for Greece at the time.
 There are many booking offices in Kas, and the staff there should be able to help you with any information you need.